 Explore the Chiang Dao Cave at Wat Tham

 One of the main attractions is this little town is the Chiang Dao Cave (ถ้ำเชียงดาว).
-We heard mixed reviews about the cave before coming here and in all honesty didn’t know what to expect as far as how long we would be clambering through tunnels or how difficult it would be.
+We heard mixed reviews about the cave before coming here.
+We didn’t know what to expect as far as how long we would be clambering through tunnels or how difficult it would be.
 But now that we’ve gone, we certainly agreed that it was an adventure!

 There are actually two routes to explore in the cave.
 The first route is a well-lit, easy to walk path about 200m long that eventually ends at a reclining Buddha.
 The cave is very wide and high in areas and is quite beautiful with the illumination from the overhead lights.